exrev201-arch/freshed-grocery-app/GITHUB_DEPLOYMENT_GUIDE.md

-# GitHub and Render Deployment Guide
+# GitHub and Render Deployment Guide for Freshed Grocery

 This guide will help you push your Fresh Grocery application to GitHub and deploy it to Render.